 For SMST, the number of customers gaining some level of SMST benefits is presented, as well as the bar charts representing the levels of the SMST LV efficiency.
 Unlike the CLASS tile, the SMST tile does not present the target value, since the SMST target is full CVR mode, meaning that, if not in a safe mode, SMST reduces voltage values as close as possible to the ESQCR limit in order to reduce the demand.
-In the example shown in Figure 4-14 all SMST transformers are put in a safe mode that suits CLASS DRTQ function level and are displayed within the 25% bar.
-Also, the pie chart representing the number of customers gaining benefits from SMST is coloured in the same colour as the 25% bar since all SMST transformers are in the same safe mode.
-If for example some of SMST transformers were in 75% LV efficiency, the pie chart would have additional colour (yellow) representing the number of customers supplied from transformers which have 75% function level applied.
-The same as in CLASS tile, "Function level %" section is also displayed in the top right corner of SMST tile indicating the number of SMST transformers on which this level is achieved.
-In the example presented, it can be seen that the number is zero, meaning that the desired level of 50% of LV efficiency is not achieved on any of the SMST transformers due to CLASS adjustment.
+In the example shown in Figure 4-24 all SMST transformers are put in a safe mode that suits CLASS DRH function level and are displayed within the 50% bar.
+Also, the pie chart representing the number of customers gaining benefits from SMST is coloured in the same colour as the 50% bar since all SMST transformers are in the same safe mode.
+If for example some of SMST transformers were in 75% LV efficiency, the pie chart would have additional colour (light green) representing the number of customers supplied from transformers which have 75% function level applied.
+The same as in CLASS tile, "Desired level %" section is also displayed in the top right corner of SMST tile indicating the number of SMST transformers on which this level is achieved.
+In the example presented, it can be seen that the number is zero, meaning that the desired level of 100% of LV efficiency is not achieved on any of the SMST transformers due to CLASS adjustment.

-Similarly, as for CLASS and SMST, the NEM tile also contains bar charts representing the number of BSP substations under different NEM levels, as well as the "Function level %" section.
+Similarly, as for CLASS and SMST, the NEM tile also contains bar charts representing the number of BSP substations under different NEM levels, as well as the "Desired level %" section.
 This tile also indicates the 33kV network losses reduction and does not contain any target value, since NEM target is the maximum 33kV network efficiency.

 The section related to BSP TSF is different from the other sections.
-Since BSP TSF in most of the cases will not be enabled at the moment when QUEST performs coordination actions, its activation status per each BSP substation at the moment is presented (inactive, enabled, active).
-In the example provided in Figure 4-14, BSP TSF is inactive on 4 BSP substations at the moment.
+Since BSP TSF in most of the cases will not be enabled at the moment when QUEST performs coordination actions, its activation status per each BSP substation is presented (inactive, enabled, active initial/final value).
+Each status has initial and final value.
+Initial value is the one that applied to each BSP at the beginning of QUEST's calculation.
+The final value is the value determined by QUEST.
+These values are indicated separately because in some situations BSP TSF can be e.g., enabled initially but disabled after QUEST's calculation as a result of resolving conflicts between BSP TSF and NEM.
+In the example provided in Figure 4-24, BSP TSF is inactive on 4 BSP substations at the moment.
 It is not enabled or activated on any of BSP substations so the number for those states is zero.
 Since QUEST is not aware on which BSP transformers TSF will be enabled when coordination is performed, it can only determine what is the present achievable level of TSF per each pair of BSP transformers.
 This is determined based on the tap positions of BSP transformers at the moment when coordination is performed.
 Bearing that in mind, in the bar charts related to BSP TSF, the achievable level for each BSP is presented.
 Also, in accordance with the achievable levels of BSP TSF, achievable reactive power response is also determined and displayed on the dashboard.
 Achievable reactive power response value represents the aggregated value for all the BSPs.
 More details regarding BSP TSF are provided in the "Methodology" section.